Ling Kang: FIA European Formula 3 Championship

-In 2015, Ling will graduate to the FIA European Formula 3 Championship, joining Mücke Motorsport.
+In 2015, Ling graduated to the FIA European Formula 3 Championship, joining Mücke Motorsport.

 Euroformula Open Championship

-After being dropped halfway through the 2015 FIA Formula 3 European Championship for poor results, his seat was taken by Félix Serrallés.
+After being dropped halfway through the 2015 FIA Formula 3 European Championship for poor results, Ling's seat was taken by Félix Serrallés.

 Making guest appearances, Ling joined DAV Racing for the final two rounds of the Euroformula Open championship at Monza and the Circuit de Barcelona-Catalunya, achieving a best result of twelfth position.
-As a guest driver Ling was unable to score points.
+As a guest driver, Ling was unable to score points.